jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 While Vue vs React is a matter of preference, or requirements of your project, using Apollo Server over Express.js -->

-You can find entire code in this github repo: [https://github.com/jj09/marn-stack-app](https://github.com/jj09/marn-stack-app)
+You can find entire code in this github repo: [https://github.com/jj09/marn-stack-app](https://github.com/jj09/marn-stack-app).

-Is Apollo Server better than Express?
-It depends.
-Everything has its pros and cons.
-I like Apollo Server for ease of setup, free Graphical UI (very useful during development) and support for many front-end frameworks.
-For more check out [Comparison of Apollo Server with `express-graphql`](https://github.com/apollographql/apollo-server/tree/cfb086227e623ba1531bb887c3919e224682ccbc#comparison-with-express-graphql)
+To learn more about Apollo Server, checkout [Apollo docs](https://www.apollographql.com/docs/).
+It's pretty good!

+To dive into MongoDB check out [MongoDB CRUD Operations](https://www.mongodb.com/docs/manual/crud/) and [mongoose API](https://mongoosejs.com/docs/api.html).
+Once you learn how to write Mongo queries with [MongoDB Shell](https://www.mongodb.com/docs/mongodb-shell/), you don't really need to go over [mongoose API](https://mongoosejs.com/docs/api.html) as it's almost identical.

+If you are new to React, I recommend [React Docs](https://beta.reactjs.org/) and [ReactJS Crash Course](https://www.youtube.com/watch?v=w7ejDZ8SWv8).

 You can very easily swap different components for MARN stack.
 E.g., swap React with Vue.js like I did for [this demo project](https://github.com/jj09/vue-apollo).